brion/terok-nor/readme.md

 Eval permissions are required to create new code with the Function constructor.
 If it's required to deploy in an environment with eval disabled, something would have to be rigged up to provide the JS source separately (server-side compilation) and fill it with the appropriate closure state at runtime.

+Nothing is hardened against re-entrancy; if you call into a second function while another one is running and in progress it might work, or it might cause problems.

 # Debugger plans

 Need to think about general plans for supporting source-level and assembly-level debugging, which is desirable when connecting to native server-side processes as well.